Sorry, you need to enable JavaScript to visit this website.

 Current Context

-Improving safety in long-term care facilities will require research into the safety problems faced by patients, education and training of health care providers in long-term care settings, system-level interventions to enhance care coordination, and greater incentives for long-term care facilities to prioritize patient safety.
+Improving safety in long-term care facilities requires research into the safety problems faced by patients, education, patient safety training for health care providers in long-term care settings, system-level interventions to enhance care coordination, and greater incentives for long-term care facilities to prioritize patient safety.
+Most recently, the federal government took steps to focus greater attention on nursing home ownership by private equity firms, which have been associated with poor quality and patient safety outcomes.

-The Joint Commission offers accreditation programs for nursing care centers that provide postacute care services.
-These include SNFs and most inpatient rehabilitation facilities.
+The Joint Commission offers accreditation programs for nursing care centers that provide post-acute care services, including SNFs and most inpatient rehabilitation facilities.
 The accreditation process emphasizes the importance of patient safety and efforts to prevent hospital admissions among long-term care patients.
-The Joint Commission National Patient Safety Goals for long-term care facilities were updated in 2016.
-These require SNFs to have measures in place to prevent specific clinical harms (such as falls, pressure ulcers, and health care–associated infections) and to conduct medication reconciliation.
-Long-term acute care hospitals and inpatient rehabilitation facilities are accredited in the same fashion as acute care hospitals, and they are subject to the same National Patient Safety Goals (which were also updated in 2016).
+The Joint Commission National Patient Safety Goals for nursing care centers were updated in 2024.
+These require SNFs to have measures in place to prevent specific clinical harms (such as falls, pressure ulcers, and health care–associated infections) and to improve medication management.
+Long-term acute care hospitals and inpatient rehabilitation facilities are accredited in the same fashion as acute care hospitals, and they are subject to the same National Patient Safety Goals (which were also updated in 2024).

 This project was funded under contract number 75Q80119C00004 from the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health and Human Services.
 The authors are solely responsible for this report’s contents, findings, and conclusions, which do not necessarily represent the views of AHRQ.
 Readers should not interpret any statement in this report as an official position of AHRQ or of the U.S. Department of Health and Human Services.
 None of the authors has any affiliation or financial involvement that conflicts with the material presented in this report.
 View AHRQ Disclaimers